AndrasKovacs/pny1-assignment/DepTC.md

 ```

 With coherent instances, we're forced to have only one instance for an instance head, even when there could be plausibly more.
-In Haskell, multiple instances are handled through "newtype-s", i. e. unary wrappers without runtime cost that introduce strongly-typed aliases.
+In Haskell, multiple instances are handled through "newtype"-s, i. e. unary wrappers without runtime cost that introduce strongly-typed aliases.

 ```haskell
 newtype Sum a = Sum a